amazeeio/polydock-engine/README.md

 # Polydock Engine

+> **⚠️ Warning: Experimental Project**
+> Polydock Engine is currently in active development and has not yet reached a stable production release.
+This project should be considered experimental.
+>
+> If you are interested in using Polydock Engine in a production setting, please contact Bryan Gruneberg (bryan@workshoporange.co) from [Workshop Orange](https://www.workshoporange.co), one of the sponsoring organizations.

 Polydock Engine is a Laravel-based application designed to simplify and manage multiple deployments of applications within a Lagoon cluster.
 While Lagoon empowers developers to use Kubernetes without deep technical knowledge, Polydock Engine focuses on enabling non-technical users to deploy and manage multiple instances of the same application through a user-friendly interface.

 ## Overview